icdevs/Icdevs_mainsite/_posts/2022-02-25-A DAO for Cycles.md

 # Matches

-DFINITY Foundation Grant: - $8000 USD of ICP at award date
+DFINITY Foundation Grant: - $5,000 USD of ICP at award date cycle_dao - 40 ICP accelerator Matched with $5,000 from the DFINITY Foundatin Grant

 [Other ICDevs.org Bounties](https://icdevs.org/bounties.html)